Envel-Inc/socure_flutter_sdk/ios/Frameworks/SocureSDK/README.md

 **Barcode/MRZ Data**

 To get the Barcode/MRZ data in the callback class, you can use the variables of the respective object.
 Please note that these shall give you an optional value, you can unwrap the optional value using Optional Chaining method.
+If data is extracted from Barcode/MRZ, 'dataExtracted' boolean is set to true in 'DocScanResult' retuned in ImageCallback interface Methods.

 ```
 func handleBarcodeData(barcodeData: BarcodeData?)